RingedPlanet/FITs_Scaling/README.md

-Please open the main driver (titled as Julia Levy Final Astr 330 Project) in a Jupyter Notebook.
+Please open the main driver (titled as Julia Levy Final Astr 330 Project) in a Jupyter Notebook so you can use the interactive features.
 You can download the individual python files to import them.

 The sample FITS file is M51_HST (2).fits.
 Please put this in same jupyter folder as code.
 You can find it at this link: https://drive.google.com/file/d/1ldSkh9U7gyq3bMqqtjBIDzSt25XFqV07/view?usp=sharing